 - Stage 1.
 At the beginning stages of formulating your thesis, many of the issues are still very unclear, and you need to solidify your thoughts, so you should conduct preliminary research.
-This will help you to put forward a research question or thesis statement that will finally lead to more relevant and specific research.
+This will help you put forward a research question or thesis statement that will lead to more relevant and specific research.
 You can visit a library, check the internet and other electronic databases to find preliminary sources such as scholarly journals and books about your background of the study.

 - Stage 2.
 Read and gather the info you need to develop - a thesis statement or research question that will guide your thesis.
-You should take notes and also keep an accurate track of the sources of information you have used up to this point.
-A lot of people use note cards, but it’s easier and better to use electronic note-taking programs in this electronic age.
+You should take notes and keep an accurate track of the sources of information you have used up to this point.
+Many people use note cards, but it’s easier and better to use electronic note-taking programs in this electronic age.
 Just make sure to use a form that is comfortable and easier for you.
-Also, make sure you cite the source of every information you are using on each note so that you won’t forget where you got the information from, just in case you want to use it in your thesis.
+Also, make sure you cite the source of every piece of information you are using on each note so that you won’t forget where you got the information from, just in case you want to use it in your thesis.

 - Stage 3.
 Develop and pen down the research question or thesis statement.
-Think about the things you’ve read and searched, and the issues or solutions that have been found by other people, and then formulate your stance or opinion on the issue.
+Think about the things you’ve read and searched and the issues or solutions that have been found by other people, and then formulate your stance or opinion on the issue.
 Write out your position or opinion as an authoritative statement.
 You may conduct more detailed research at this point and look for more sources that are more relevant to your research question or thesis.

 - Stage 7.
 Revise and edit your background of the study carefully.
 You can write out several drafts of your work, revising, editing, and adding more information before coming up with the final one.
-Make sure each draft is better than the previous.
+Make sure each draft is better than the previous one.
 You can also ask someone else to help you go through it.

 The writing format